-You’ve decided to conduct a market research study.
+You’ve decided to conduct a Market Test.
 Well done !
 You clearly know what you want to get out of it ?
 You’re definitely on the right track.
 Here are some tips about what to ask and how to ask it.

 1. General advice